How do you know if you are addicted to sugar?

 - Have you ever quit eating sugar and when you started eating it again, couldn’t stop binging?
 When you took sugar out of your diet and then returned to it, did you binge on sugar and sugar foods?

 If you answered yes to one or two of these questions, then you probably have a sugar problem.
-If you answered yes to two or more of these questions, then you can be guaranteed that you are addicted to sugar.
+If you answered yes to two or more of these questions, then you are guaranteed to be addicted to sugar.

 The signs of addiction are typically: